esianyo/esianyo.github.io/collaborating_on_github_using_git_pull.md

-**How to Collaborate on a Project on GitHub Using the Git Pull Method**
+**How to Collaborate on a Project on GitHub Using Git Pull Method**

 *By Esianyo Dzisenu*